Pil3q/Cutting-edge-planner/README.md

   <img src="./images/coordinates.png" />
 </p>

-And it will display a graphic placement suggestion.
+And it will display a graphic layout suggestion.

 <p align="center">
   <img src="./images/result.png" />
 </p>

 ## How do I use it
+As a first step, check you have all the necessary prerequisites.

 Prereqs - Python (tested on 3.9)
 Install requirements with
 ```bash